-Should any concerns arise in relation to any child in relation to their safety and welfare the school will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare, the school will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.10 Online safety (including cyber crime)
+6.11 Online safety [including cyber crime]

-<KCSIE 2022 Part 2 paragraphs 134 and 137 highlights key areas to consider, please include in online safety policy.>
+KCSIE 2022 Part 2 paragraphs 134 and 137 highlights key areas to consider and these are reflected in the SPCMAT Online Safety and Data Security Policy.

-The school_takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the School's Online Safety and Data Security Policy and the Acceptable User Policy for staff.
+The school takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to the Trust's Online Safety and Data Security policy and the acceptable user policy for staff.